 Concern over the specialty weighting of the ORR which occurs as a result of CAS membership was expressed.
 Solutions included having appointments come only from program directors or turning to non-CAS organizations for appointments, though there was concern about having non-AAMC constituent appointees in an AAMC group.
 Also, the Board expressed hesitancy to increase the ORR size by too much given communication issues ORR is currently grappling with.
-Action on these communication issues include: AAMC staff will develop a LISTSERV for the Board, AAMC staff will develop communication guidelines, AAMC staff will develop communication of the ORR Newsletter.
+Action on these communication issues include: AAMC staff will develop a LISTSERV for the Board, AAMC staff will develop communication guidelines, AAMC staff will development an ORR brochure.
+Discussion turned to the distribution of the ORR Newsletter.